 AMER: ...the HAL 9000 computer, which can reproduce, though some experts still prefer to use the word "mimic", most of the activities of the human brain...

 The screen showing the interview next to HAL changes to show an image of him and we have yet a fourth camera angle in the interview to add to the other three, this one directly opposite and on HAL's level.
-This interview image shows to either side of him two screens, the top one white and the bottom one light blue.
+This interview image shows to either side of HAL two screens, the top ones are white and the bottom ones are light blue.
 These aren't colors normally seen on the screens beside HAL.